 - Need support on exiting from the Youth Justice System or from Social Care (where TYS criteria is met)

-- Are affected by problems within their family;
+- Are affected by family or parenting issues

-- Are at risk of homelessness;
+- Are at risk of homelessness

-- Are involved in gang related activity;
+- Are involved in gang related activity

-- Have had a fixed term school exclusion; and
+- subject to fixed term school exclusion

 The role of this directory is to provide information.
 It is your personal responsibility to make sure that organisations are appropriate and safe for you, your child or young person before they attend.
 Please read our guide to staying safe - things to consider